 Remove bottom guard for end pulley.
-(Picture 1)

 Push belt down between the stationary spacer and 6" dia. end pulley, and up and over the 6" flanged snubber pulley.
-(Picture 2)

-Make sure belt passes between ball bearing belt guide.
-(Picture 3)
+Make sure belt passes between ball bearing belt guides and end pulley.

 Pull belt through the bottom side of the conveyor.
 The belt must be on TOP of the return belt idlers.
-(Picture 4)

 Wrap the belt end around the drive take-up pulley (150lb manual drive).
-(Picture 5)

 Wrap the belt end around the drive idler pulley before the air take-up pulley in AT drives.

-Step 8 Reference the belt path label on the side of the drive and pull the belt through.
+Always reference the belt path label on the side of the drive and pull the belt through.